dovadi/mt940/README.md

 ![http://travis-ci.org/dovadi/mt940](https://secure.travis-ci.org/dovadi/mt940.png)
 </a>

-Basis parser for MT940 files, see [MT940](http://nl.wikipedia.org/wiki/MT940)
+Basis parser for MT940 files, see [MT940](http://nl.wikipedia.org/wiki/MT940).
+This library is only meant for collection the transactions.
+No bank statements or balance (previous or new) is determined.

-The following Dutch banks are implemented:
+The following Dutch banks are implemented with support for IBAN numbers:

 * ABN Amro
 * ING